 Learning and teaching

 As a student at Queen Mary, you will play an active part in your acquisition of skills and knowledge.
-Teaching is by a mixture of formal lectures and small group seminars.
-The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercise as well as open discussion.
+Teaching is by a mixture of formal lectures and group seminars.
+The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercise and open discussions.
 We take pride in the close and friendly working relationship we have with our students.
-You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at Queen Mary.

 For every hour spent in formal classes you will be expected to complete further hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.